ipbc-dev/bittube-wallet-gui/README.md

       pacman -S mingw-w64-x86_64-zbar
       ```

-    You find more details about those dependencies in the [Monero documentation](https://github.com/ipbc-dev/bittube).
+    You find more details about those dependencies in the [BitTube documentation](https://github.com/ipbc-dev/bittube).
 Note that that there is no more need to compile Boost from source; like everything else, you can install it now with a MSYS2 package.

 4. Install Qt5